bcgov/mobile-starter-kit/service.md

 ## Support Roles, Processes, Communications (platform ops)

-Our role is to enable you to successfully delivery your application.
-We don't provide:
+Our role is to enable you to successfully delivery your application by provisioning access to necessary resources or tools fulfilling unique and required task.
- * hands on development services; or
- * code review; or
- * vender management; or
- * security or privacy reviews;
- * etc

-RocketChat is the primary mode of communication method.
-By using it you'll be able to learn about different team members, additional contact information (work email / voice), and escalation methods.
+RocketChat is the primary mode of communication.
+By using it will learn about different team members, additional contact information (work email / voice), and escalation methods.
 We will also use the `#gomobile` channel to post alerts and notifications.

+For teams without RocketChat access or if you need to talk to a person IRL contact Todd Wilson, Director of Enterprise DevOps, Office of the Chief Information Officer.

 ## Service Delivery